lwiest/VocabularyFox/README.md

 <img src="pics/pic04.png"/> <img src="pics/pic05.png"/>

 _(French quizzes only)_ To enter French text with a non-French keyboard, click button (1).
-This opens a list of French letters.
-Select one of the letters to insert it into your answer.
+This opens a list of French characters.
+Select one of the characters to insert it into your answer.

 <img src="pics/pic07.png"/>